On the Manhattan pinball problem

 \section{Introduction}

-We consider the Manhattan pinball problem which was previously proposed and analysed in \cite{beamond2003quantum}.
-See also \cite{spencer2012duality} and \cite{cardy2010quantum}.
+We consider the Manhattan pinball problem which is a network model of a quantum localization problem (see \cite{beamond2003quantum} and also \cite[Page 237]{spencer2012duality},\cite{cardy2010quantum}).
 There are equivalent ways to state the problem formally.
 We follow \cite[Page 238]{spencer2012duality} and state it by using bond percolation.
 Consider the $\Z^{2}$ lattice embedded into the plane $\R^{2}$.
 Denote the tilted lattice by and for any $a,b\in \widetilde{\Z^{2}}$, $a$ and $b$ are connected by an edge if and only if $|a-b|=\sqrt{2}$.
 Here, $|\cdot|$ is the Euclidean distance on $\R^{2}$.
 See Figure \ref{fig:2} for an illustration.

-Given $0<p<1$, we consider the Bernoulli bond percolation on $\widetilde{\Z^{2}}$.
+Given $0<p<1$, we consider the \emph{Bernoulli bond percolation} on $\widetilde{\Z^{2}}$.
 We declare each edge of $\widetilde{\Z^{2}}$ to be closed with probability $p$ and open with probability $1-p$, independent of all other edges.
-We use $\omega$ to denote a configuration of open and closed edges.
-We place a two-sided plane mirror on each closed edge.
+We use $\omega$ to denote a configuration of open and closed edges and then place a two-sided plane mirror on each closed edge in $\omega$.
 Suppose a ray of light starts from the origin and initially moves towards one of the two directions following the Manhattan orientation.
 When the light reaches an open edge, it passes through without deflection.
 When the light reaches a closed edge, it is deflected through a right angle by the mirror on the edge.
 Let $L(\omega)$ denote the trajectory of the light and we view $L(w)$ as a piece-wise linear path in $\mathbb{R}^{2}$. \begin{defn} Given a nonnegative integer $n$, denote by